“A sort of Consumer Report for the underworld”

 that Havocscope accurately records the reported amounts.”

-All data listed within Havocscope’s website is collected from credible public sources, such as newspapers, government reports and academic journals.
-Every single data point is listed with its original source.
+Data listed within Havocscope’s website is collected from credible open-source documents such as newspapers, government reports and academic journals.
+The source for the figure is clearly listed on each data post.
 This allows users to see where the information has come from, judge the credibility of the source, and pursue further research if necessary.

 Along with our sourcing methods, Havocscope maintains a strict policy of neutrality when dealing with issues surrounding the black market.
 We do not advocate for any position or offer any type of policy recommendations.
 We do not consult, advise, investigate or provide any ideas on how to change the black market.
 We are not funded by government agencies, foundations, or industry associations.